TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 .. warning::
-    If you are using :ts:`htmlTag.attributes` the property :ref:`setup-config-htmltag-setparams` will not have any effect.
+    If you are using :typoscript:`htmlTag.attributes` the property :ref:`setup-config-htmltag-setparams` will not have any effect.

 .. note::
     Please note that the `lang` attribute in these examples are auto-generated by